Keckiella antirrhinoides

 Keckiella antirrhinoides (formerly Penstemon antirrhinoides) is a species of flowering shrub in the plantain family known by the common names snapdragon penstemon and chaparral beardtongue.

 It is native to the Mojave Desert and Sonoran Deserts of California, Arizona, and northern Baja California.
 It is also found in the chaparral—Colorado Desert ecotone of the Peninsular Ranges.

 Description

 Keckiella antirrhinoides is desert shrub that grows one half to two and a half meters tall, with spreading branches.

 The oppositely-arranged leaves are up to 2 centimeters long and are lance-shaped or narrow ovals.
 They are deciduous during dry periods.

 The plant produces branchlike inflorescences which bear snapdragon-like flowers.
 Each hairy, glandular flower is about 2 centimeters wide, with three lower lobes which lie flat or curve down and two upper lobes which join to form a curved lip.
 Inside the flower are shiny filamentous stamens holding anthers and a flat, densely hairy sterile stamen called a staminode.
 The flowers are light yellow and dry to nearly black.

+Taxonomy

+The botanist George Bentham described a new species in the Penstemon genus in 1846, which he named Penstemon antirrhinoides.
+In 1967 Richard Myron Straw moved it to the new genus Keckiella giving the species its accepted name Keckiella antirrhinoides.
+Together with its genus it is classified in the Plantaginaceae family and it has two accepted varieties.